-Jisatsu Shoujo, a Miku song whose title translates to "Suicide Girl".
+Jisatsu Shoujo, a Miku song by Daijoubu-P, whose title translates to "Suicide Girl".
 It's intentionally discordant, and you can practically hear how fragile Miku's mental state must be.
 The PV isn't much better, depicting a skinless Miku whose face appears to be frozen in a scream of agony.

 "A 13-Year-Old Killer," by Kagamine Rin.
 The subject matter is upsetting enough, but the dark, creepy sound of the song and the male narrator that you can barely make out over the music barely helps.
 And the final spoken line of the song is chilling, once you put it all together...